xavierchia/xavierchia.github.io/_posts/2020-08-01-bootstrap_mba.md

 Hence, in some sense, the [12 Startups in 12 Months](https://levels.io/12-startups-12-months/) challenge is a subset of the Bootstrap MBA.

-*Update:* As my first project, I've created an (admitedly unimpressive) site for my little learning experiment: [Bootstrap.MBA](http://bootstrap.mba)
+*Update:* As my first project, I've created an (admittedly unimpressive) site for my little learning experiment: [Bootstrap.MBA](http://bootstrap.mba)

 I should point out that the Bootstrap MBA is a living, breathing experiment.
 Nothing is set in stone and I will certainly make adjustments along the way.
 Hence, if you have comments, feedback or want to try something similar, I would love to hear from you!
 The best way to reach me is via Twitter or email.